cdebotton/cdebotton/README.md

 ## Oh, hello!

-My name's Christian, I'm a Senior Principal Engineer on the Developer Platform team at Vimeo.
-Before going remote and moving to the Bay Area, I was an Engineering Manager for product and platform teams at Vimeo HQ in NYC.
+My name's Christian, I'm a sofrware engineer at The Browser Company, working on Arc!
+I'm currently living in the San Francisco Bay Area after three decades in New York City.
 I enjoy [taking pictures](https://www.instagram.com/cdebotton/) and traveling in my free time.

 My professional focus has spanned UI engineering, backend services, and tooling, and I enjoy creative coding when I can.